sonic-net/SONiC/doc/psud/PSU_daemon_design.md

 The purpose of PSU daemon is to collect platform PSU data and trigger proper actions if necessary.
 Major functions of psud include:

 - Collect constant PSU data during daemon boot up, such as PSU number.
-- Collect variable PSU data periodically.
+- Collect variable PSU data periodically, including:
+  - PSU entity information
+  - PSU present status and power good status
+  - PSU power, current, voltage and voltage threshold
+  - PSU temperature and temperature threshold
-- Monitor PSU event, set LED color and trigger syslog according to event type.
+- Monitor PSU event, set LED color and trigger syslog according to event type, including:
+  - PSU present status and power good status
+  - whether the PSU voltage exceeds the minimal and maximum thresholds
+  - whether the PSU temperature exceeds the threshold
+  - whether the total PSU power consumption exceeds the budget (modular switch only)

 ## 2. PSU data collection